 With China’s withdrawal as a lender, the future of several high-profile projects in Vietnam is now in limbo.
 These projects – Nam Dinh 1, Song Hau 2, An Khanh Bac Giang, Cong Thanh, and Vinh Tan 3 – were all given pre-investment phase backing from Chinese financing before the latest announcement.

 According to The Saigon Times, another 18 planned coal-fired power plants – with a total capacity of 20.4 GW – listed in the PDP8 draft are unlikely to access funding for development.

 Today, Vietnam is the leading renewable energy market in Southeast Asia.
-If past indicators are to go by, it positions the nation to benefit from an influx of green capital in the coming decades.
+If it remains on this trajectory, Vietnam positions itself to benefit from an influx of green capital in the coming decades.

-A cohort of international financing programs – including those by the Japanese government, climate funds, and other joint philanthropist and banking initiatives – are already supporting decarbonisation across the region.
+A cohort of international financing programmes that are already supporting decarbonisation could look toward Vietnam.
+This includes the Japanese government, climate funds, and other joint philanthropist and banking initiatives.

 These events suggest that a transition toward a green economy will open up a USD 1 trillion opportunity for Southeast Asia by 2030.

 However, the PDP8 policy will put Vietnam into an unfavourable position with established clean energy sponsors.
-It will further distance Vietnam from the swelling pool of sustainable finance, preventing it from scaling up renewable energy grids to generate reliable and affordable electricity.
+Additionally, it will further distance Vietnam from the swelling pool of sustainable finance.
+In effect this would prevent it from scaling up renewable energy grids to generate reliable and affordable electricity.